georgejerzy/russian-trolls/README.md

 - off-the shelf model was used in order to quicly reach the results, one can find more details in `5_model_training_tensorflow` notebook.
 - in practice, pre-trained DistilBERT model with it's tokeniser was used: https://huggingface.co/transformers/model_doc/distilbert.html
-- **model was fine-tuned only on 20000 samples - that is another simplification just to reach the results faster**
+- **model was fine-tuned only on 50000 samples - that is another simplification just to reach the results faster**
 - the interpretation was practiced using shap library

 Results of training
-- It seems that the prepared model right is trained to recognise a tweets related to politics, not necessary the russian trolls tweets.
+- It seems that the prepared model  is trained to recognise a tweets related to politics, not necessary only precisely russian trolls tweets.
 - Considering above, it still showes quite entertaining results and gives hope for more precise results on bigger dataset and eventually more sophiscicated model.
-  example:
+  Example:
   ![alt text](img/img_3.png "demo")
 - nice shapley plotting is applied in the training notebook:
   ![alt text](img/img_2.png "demo")